armory/documentation/_spinnaker/terraform_integration.md

 ## Configuring Terraform for your cloud provider

 Since the Terraform Integration executes all Terraform commands against the `terraform` binary, all methods of configuring authentication are supported for your desired cloud provider.
-This section describes how to accomplish this for various cloud providers.
+This section describes how to configure this for AWS specifically.

 ### Configuration for AWS